robbytarigan/simple-algorithm/README.md

 ## Welcome to Simple Algorithm

-Various examples of simple algorithm in C#.
+Various examples of simple algorithm in C# and Javascript.